New Viewpoint and Algorithms for Water-Filling Solutions in Wireless Communications: Several Extensions

 \subsection{Problems with Multiple Ascending Sum-Constraints}

 We first investigate the extension of P3 to have multiple ascending sum-constraints \cite{Antonio2014}.
-The optimization problem is posed as follows:

-where $f_k$'s have the same properties as in P3.
+The optimization problem is posed as follows: where $f_k$'s have the same properties as in P3.
 The main difference to P3 is that P4 has a total of $K$ constraints on the ascending accumulative sums, while P3 has one total sum-constraint.
 Thus the feasible region of P3 is no smaller than that of P4.
 A new approach different from that in \cite{Antonio2014} is proposed here, where the algorithms proposed for P3 in the previous section are used as building blocks.

-To see the connection of P4 to P3, notice that if only the last $J$-th sum-constraint in (\ref{Cond-41}) is considered (other sum-constraints are simply ignored), the problem is the same as P3.
-Denote the optimal solution of this reduced one (by considering the last sum-constraint only) as $\{p_1^\star,\cdots,p_K^\star\}$.
-If it satisfies all the sum-constraints in (\ref{Cond-41}), it is also the optimal solution of P4.
-If one or more sum-constraints in (\ref{Cond-41}) is violated, let $J_{\min}$ be the smallest $J$-value among the violated sum-constraints, that is, $\sum_{k=1}^Jp_{k}^\star \le P_J$ for $J=1,\cdots,J_{\min}-1$ and $\sum_{k=1}^{J_{\min}}p_{k}^\star > P_{J_{\min}}$.
-In this case, the $J_{\min}$-th sum-constraint $\sum_{k=1}^{J_{\min}}p_{k} \le P_{J_{\min}}$ is a crucial one for the power allocation among the first $J_{\min}$ sub-channels, while the power allocation of the remaining subchannels can be conducted with the remaining power $P_K-P_{J_{\min}}$.